Omotoye/rt2_assignment1/README.md

 ---

-Also the structure of the **Position.srv** message sent between the node was change to the format required by the action by the action server, **Position.action**.
+Also the structure of the **Position.srv** message sent between the node was changed to the format required by the action by the action server, **Position.action**.
 ```diff
 -   float32 x
 -   float32 y   #request